 Issued and Outstanding Shares

 There are multiple options for calculating the total number of outstanding shares.
 The calculation may include just the issued shares, or it may include all promises or obligations to issue shares.
 This is known as a “Fully-diluted basis” for calculating outstanding shares.
-Fully-diluted calculation of outstanding shares includes: common shares, preferred shares, warrants, options, options pool, and any convertible securities (such as convertible debt).
+Fully-diluted calculation of outstanding shares includes common shares, preferred shares, warrants, options, options pool, and any convertible securities (such as convertible debt).
 Remember, warrants, options, and other convertible instruments will have a conversion ratio that may convert the instrument into any number of common shares.
-You will use the conversion to common shares ratio to calculate the total, full-diluted number of common shares.
-The effect of these different methods greatly effects the ownership percentage calculation.
+You will use the conversion to common shares ratio to calculate the total, fully-diluted number of common shares.
+The effect of these different methods greatly affects the ownership percentage calculation.